zpz/upathlib/README.rst

 upathlib
 ========

+UPDATE: after 0.9.8, development of this package continues in the repo [cloudly](https://github.com/zpz/cloudly) as part of the ``cloudly`` package.
+The main APIs are defined in ``cloudly.upathlib``, whereas cloud-specific implementations reside in the cloud sub-packages like ``cloudly.gcp``, etc.

+Users are recommended to use ``cloudly`` directly.

+----END OF UPDATE----

 The package ``upathlib``
 defines a unified API for cloud blob store (aka "object store") as well as local file systems.